maiconburn/ai-documentation-generator/README.md

 # ai-documentation-generator
-Uma aplicação que criar documentacao focada em atualizar a ensinar programming language models sobre novidades em pacotes NPM.
+An application that creates documentation focused on updating and teaching programming language models about new features in NPM packages.